 We are committed to ongoing learning and development of our staff, recognising the importance of building and developing capabilities to meet current and future needs.

-Staff are able to access a range of learning and development opportunities in line with the Australian Public Service Commission’s 70–20–10 model of learning.
+Staff can access a range of learning and development opportunities in line with the Australian Public Service Commission’s 70:20:10 model of learning.

-The OAIC provides the following components as part of its learning and development program for staff.
+We provided the following components of our learning and development program for staff.

-The OAIC’s Performance Management and Development Scheme ‘Talking about performance’ provides regular and formal assessment of staff members’ work performance and to identify learning and development needs.
+Our Performance Management and Development scheme ‘Talking about performance’ provided regular and formal assessment of staff members’ work performance and identified learning and development needs.